Who is eligible

 Despite the fact that Texas opted against using federal funds to expand Medicaid (the federal government would have fully funded the cost of covering newly-eligible enrollees through 2016, and would always cover at least 90 percent of the cost of their care), the state still enrolled 141,494 people in Medicaid and CHIP through Healthcare.gov from October 2013 through April 2014.
 These people were eligible under the state’s existing guidelines, but hadn’t enrolled prior to October 2013.

-From late 2013 to July 2015, total Medicaid/CHIP enrollment in Texas grew by only 4 percent, adding a net 192,441 people to the program.
-Texas has 4.6 million people enrolled in Medicaid/CHIP – second only to California, where more than 12 million people are enrolled (California expanded Medicaid under the ACA, and enrollment has grown by 38 percent in the last two years).
+From late 2013 to July 2016, total Medicaid/CHIP enrollment in Texas grew by only 6 percent, adding a net 266,446 people to the program.
+Texas has 4.7 million people enrolled in Medicaid/CHIP – second only to California, where nearly 12 million people are enrolled (California expanded Medicaid under the ACA, and enrollment there grew by 54 percent from 2013 to 2016).

 If Texas were to expand Medicaid, it’s estimated that 1,186,000 people would be newly-eligible for coverage.
 Of those people, 766,000 are currently in the coverage gap and have no realistic access to health insurance at all.
 They don’t qualify for Medicaid, but their incomes are under the poverty level which means they are not eligible for subsidies in the exchange.